 Veterinary Chiropractic therapy is all about the wellness of the dog’s spine.
 Done correctly by a licensed practitioner this treatment can give effective, temporary relief for spinal arthritis as well as elbow, knee, hip and shoulder arthritis.
 By manipulating the spinal column, the chiropractic vet is able to remove pressure points along the nerves that are associated with these major joints.
 This has been shown to improve flexibility, mobility and give some relief to the joint pain.

 This holistic form of arthritis relief is essentially spa therapy for your dog.
 Treatment involves paddling exercises in a specially designed warm water spa.
 The idea is to increase the mobility while lessening the aches and pains of affected joints.
 There are numerous anecdotal claims indicating favorable effects of repeated treatments.
 However, the veterinary wellness clinics offering hydrotherapy are fairly expensive.
 Vet hydrotherapy for dogs has not become widely popular due to the high cost, but there is merit in using it for those who can afford it.

 Consult Your Vet

 PetHooligans.com doesn’t recommend or endorse any of these alternative treatments.
 You should always consult your veterinarian before starting your dog on any of these or other alternative arthritis treatments.
 By doing a complete physical exam your vet will be able to diagnose any underlying contributors to the arthritis that you need to be aware of.
 For example, things like as diet and weight issues.
-And, because your vet knows your best friend’s health history, he or she can advise you on the best treatment procedure to help your dog.
+And, because your vet knows your best friend’s health history, he or she can advise you on the best treatment procedure to help ease your dog’s arthritis pain.